 Terry M. Thibodeaux

 He earned his B. A. in Speech Education and M. Ed. in Administration and Supervision from McNeese State University, and graduated with his Ph.
 D. in Communication from the University of Southern Mississippi (USM) in 1986.
 Prior to arriving at SHSU, Terry taught at both McNeese State and USM.
-He also spent seven years teaching speech in Louisiana high schools.
+He also spent seven years teaching speech, English, and other subjects in Louisiana high schools.

-Terry’s teaching and research have revolved around instructional communication, interpersonal communication and intercultural communication.
+Terry’s teaching and research have revolved around instructional communication, interpersonal communication, intercultural communication, and small group communication.
 For more than 20 years he has been studying and writing about his native Cajun culture with a focus toward preserving and illustrating its uniqueness and beauty.

 Terry and his wife Paula have a son, Mark, who is also a graduate of SHSU in Graphic Design and works in NYC.
 Mark and his wife Nicole an SHSU Criminal Justice grad, live in Brooklyn, with Papa Thibodeaux's only granddaughter, Adalyn.